Where?

 Disposable Biochip

 Produced by injection moulding, these chips are popular in the mass production of financially competitive, multi-parameter diagnostic tests.
-As the most expensive parts of such chips are the immobilised biomolecules, handling pL or nL aliquots during production is mandatory, as is high-speed liquid deposition.
+As the most expensive parts of such chips are the immobilized biomolecules, handling pL or nL aliquots during production is mandatory, as is high-speed liquid deposition.
 Non-contact liquid handling is essential in order to achieve both.

 Microtiter Plates